 Our women come from various circumstances and may not have had the opportunity to work long term in a professional setting.
 We ask for understanding that there may be a learning curve in job expectations and professionalism.
 We are not asking for employers to ignore mistakes or misconduct but to have grace in teaching them the skills they may need to grow and develop during their tenure.

 Our Career Developer will serve as a liaison between you and the employee, providing training and communication skills onsite prior to placing them with your business.
 We ask that you provide us with a job description outlining the type of entry level work you are providing.
 After identifying a potential match, we would ask you to interview the candidate to make sure it is the right fit for everyone involved.
 Communication would be open and candid throughout the internship period.

 While this arrangement is not feasible for every business, there still is opportunity to help our families.
-If you are unable to host an intern, but are interested in becoming a Pathways to Success Donor Partner or simply making a donation to help York Street Project provide as many opportunities to our women, please contact our Director of Development,Jennifer Mehr, at firstname.lastname@example.org or 201-451-8225.
+If you are unable to host an intern, but are interested in becoming a Pathways to Success Donor Partner or simply making a donation to help York Street Project provide as many opportunities to our women, please contact our Director of Development,Christine Perez, at email@example.com or 201-451-8225.

 We thank you for taking the time to learn about our new initiative and your interest in helping women within the city we call home.
-Please do not hesitate to reach out and a happy new year to all.
+Please do not hesitate to reach out so we can create a pathway to success together.